-Lec.
-1. Credit 1.
 Prerequisite: C or better in CSC 1300 or CSC 2100, C or better in ECE 2010 and C or better in MATH 2010 (ECE 2010 and may be taken concurrently).
 Engineering problem formulation for computer calculations.
 Computer aided engineering software with applications in electrical and computer engineering.

 ECE 2010.
 Electric Circuits I. Lec.
 3. Credit 3.
-Prerequisite: C or better in MATH 1920, C or better in MATH 2010 and MATH 2120 (MATH 2120 may be taken concurrently).
+Prerequisite: C or better in MATH 1920, C or better in MATH 2010 and C or better in MATH 2120 (MATH 2120 may be taken concurrently).
 Introduction to electric circuit quantities and components, systematic application of Ohm's and Kirchhoff's laws, superposition, Thévenin and Norton theorems, operational amplifiers, RL and RC transients, and circuit simulation with SPICE.
 Circuit applications of probability.

 ECE 2011.
-Electrical Engineering Laboratory I.
+Electrical Engineering Lab I.

-Lab.
-3. Credit 1.
 Prerequisite: C or better in ECE 2010 (ECE 2010 may be taken concurrently).
 Introduction to electrical and electronic components, circuits, test equipment, and measurement techniques.